-A STEM project submitted to the Royal Society by Dr Emmanuel, Teacher of Biology and STEM Co-ordinator, was approved providing TGS students with £3,000 of university-standard technical equipment.
+A STEM project submitted to the Royal Society, was approved providing TGS students with £3,000 of university-standard technical equipment.
 The project helps students develop skills in applying molecular techniques such as DNA profiling, electrophoresis and Polymerase Chain Reactions to real life situations involving genomics, bioinformatics, diagnostics, medicine, agriculture, nutrition science and forensics.
-Students will also see how these techniques are being used by scientists during the current pandemic in the fight against COVID.
+Students will also see how these techniques are being used by scientists during the fight against COVID.
 The Royal Society assessors were particularly impressed by the way the project develops other transferable skills such as problem-solving, independent thinking, critical analysis, teamwork, creativity, communication and digital literacy.
 The project sets up an academic partnership with Dr Russell Hearn from King's College London who will mentor students, helping with methodology as well as giving career talks to give our students an insight into STEM related careers.